aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 While the MLP had a higher recall value, implying it was able to identify home losses more effectively, this was likely due to the model simply classifying more games into the zero class, which is not necessarily indicative of a better model.

 Overall, the results comparing these models are tabulated in Tables 2, 3, 4, and 5, with the associated Figures 2 and 3 in the attached paper.
+Notably, the logistic regression model out performed the MLP and thus was used in the optimization strategy.

 The optimization strategy was able to produce a betting strategy that, when given a $1000 budget over four separate days, resulted in a loss of $353.33 overall.
 While this is not an ideal outcome, it is worth noting that the optimizer typically chose to wager very large amounts on games with moderate probabilities of winning but extremely large profit multipliers.